Skip to content

 • Annotations

-3. Create a lib folder and move the JARs inside this folder
+3. Create a libs folder and move the JARs inside this folder

 4. Add all JARs to your classpath

-The following code can be used to verify whether the installation of Pine was succesful or not.
-If no exception is thrown and a blank window opens, that means everything is working.
+The following code can be used to quickly verify whether the installation of Pine was succesful or not.
+If no exception is thrown and a blank window opens, that means everything needed to run a Pine application is installed correctly.

 public class Main {